 - Written permission from the child’s guardian before allowing the child to participate in any high-risk activity.

 - Develop and follow a written plan for obtaining help in an emergency when only one provider is present, or when provider-child ratios are exceeded.

 - Prevention of exposure to blood and body fluids

 - General care of age groups

-- Breastfeeding, Swimming and wading, Transportation and Nighttime care if part of your program’s services.
+- Breastfeeding, Swimming and wading, Transportation, Nighttime care (if part of your program’s services)

 You can check out the Licensing Rule to clarify and can always call your licensing specialist with questions.